jogjech/java/README.md

 `boolean	addAll(int index, Collection<? extends E> c)`:
 Inserts all of the elements in the specified collection into this list, starting at the specified position.

+`List<E>	subList(int fromIndex, int toIndex)`:
+Returns a view of the portion of this list between the specified fromIndex, inclusive, and toIndex, exclusive.

 Note: `Arrays.asList(x, y, z)` will return a fixed-size list.
 If we want to modify the list, we need to do `new ArrayList(Arrays.asList(...))` or `new LinkedList(Arrays.asList(...))`.

 ### HashMap